 To freeze the soup, put in an airtight and freezer-safe container, and wrap in a layer of aluminum foil.
 Then keep in the freezer for up to 3 months.
 Let the soup defrost in the fridge overnight before you plan to reheat.

 Reheat vegan leek and potato soup in the microwave in short, 30-second bursts, stirring in between, until hot.
 Or you can reheat in a small saucepan on the stovetop over medium-low heat.

-If you tried this vegan potato leek soup recipe, let me know in the comments below and share a photo using #mindfulavocado.
+If you tried this potato leek soup recipe let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!